NunoDuarte/3DSGrasp/README.md

 ```
 - Check oficial documentation for [GPD](https://github.com/atenpas/gpd) (:warning: gpd repo was tested on Ubuntu 16.04; if you have trouble installing on Ubuntu 20.04 send an issue to us and we'll help)

-## Install GPD to test see grasps generated of your partial.pc or complete.pc
+## :key: Install requirements to test GPD (see grasps generated of your partial.pc or complete.pc)
 - Check oficial documentation for [GPD](https://github.com/atenpas/gpd) (:warning: gpd repo was tested on Ubuntu 16.04; if you have trouble installing on Ubuntu 20.04 send an issue to us and we'll help)

-# :page_facing_up: Step by step of 3DSGrasp Pipeline
+# :page_facing_up: Step by step to run 3DSGrasp Pipeline
 Open terminals:
 1. ROS KINOVA
 ```bash